 Also, and this is actually important so pay attention, the provisions apply to upgrades and updates.
 So you need express consent to install upgrades and updates (again, only if you are not the person who is installing on your own computer or device).
 Where this gets kind of important (confusing?) is this paragraph:

 For example, if a person installs an app from an app store on their own device, CASL would not apply.
 As a result, their consent for future updates may not have been requested by the app developer.
 If the software developer wishes to install an update to the app at a later date, they must obtain the person’s consent to do so.
+The same goes for performing any relevant software tests including C/C++ tests for example.
+You can learn more about the importance of these fundamental software tests by checking out some of the useful information on the Parasoft website.

 So you chose to download Candy Crush onto your iPad, it’s cool CASL doesn’t apply.
 But as soon as the insidious Candy Crush people want you to have Candy Crush 2.0, they need your consent.
 But if you don’t have auto-updates and have to touch “install”?
 I guess that would be cool, because you’ve installed it yourself.
 Don’t panic.